 I am always happy to share patterns, appreciate other knitters, and teach beginning knitters.
 Just call me on 805.4440.5573, or email DrKyreAdept@gmail.com.

-The socks below were still on the needles (November 2017) and have since been finished and sent out.
+The socks below completed in December, 2017.
 This pair reminds me of my favorite pomegranate and sour cherry truffles!
 Darkest red is Galileo merino+bamboo, other red is Stroll Glimmer wool, and the offwhite is 50/50 cashmere+silk, all from Knitpicks.com.

-And here are 2017 Midwinter gifts, ready to be sent out:
+And here are more 2017 Midwinter gifts, ready to be sent out:

 The summer project for 2017 was a Seashell Shawl that I am keeping for myself; on the left is the original version made from Shawl in a Ball (two balls of rainbow), whilst the one on the right uses a marvelous yarn by KnitPicks called Diadem.
 It’s 50% alpaca, 50% silk, fingering weight, in Pearl with a Platinum edge.
 Download the pattern here: SeaShell Shawl.